-This page contains official 2022 WAEC and JAMB subject combination for English and Literary Studies, including the list of Nigeria Universities offering this course, A level requirements and much more.
+This page contains 2024 WAEC and JAMB subject combination for English and Literary Studies, including the list of Nigeria Universities offering this course, A level requirements and much more.

 Is English and Literary Studies a good course in Nigeria?